I created an easy to use API to help businesses do incredible things with AI.

 • Mask formats user’s input on the fly.

-• Intersect, runs code once the user scrolled to a given point.
+• Intersect runs code once the user scrolls to a given point.

 • Persist uses the Web Storage API to persist state.